caugustine2022/Resume/README.md

 ### Widelink Technologies | Williamstown, NJ

-#### Cloud Infrastructure Engineer //*(Contract) - Remote*
+#### Cloud Infrastructure & DevOps Engineer //*(Contract) - Remote*

 ##### *(May 2014 - April 2016)*

-Conceptualized, deployed, and optimized cloud environments to meet the scalability and performance requirements of private and government systems.
-Developed automation scripts and tools to streamline provisioning, deployment, and management processes for secure cloud services.
-Maintained high availability and reliability of critical cloud services through meticulous management of upgrades, migrations, and maintenance procedures.
-Conducted thorough assessments and audits to identify and mitigate vulnerabilities, risks, and compliance issues within sensitive cloud environments.
+Contributed, to cloud infrastructure projects through design, deployment, and optimization of cloud environments for scalability and performance.
+Developed and applied automation scripts and tools to streamline provisioning, deployment, and management processes.
+Ensured high availability and reliability of cloud services through meticulous management of upgrades, migrations, and maintenance.
+Conducted thorough assessments and audits to identify and mitigate vulnerabilities, risks, and compliance issues within cloud environments.
+* Designed and maintained scalable AWS infrastructure for high-availability applications, ensuring robust performance.
+* Automated infrastructure provisioning, configuration, and deployment using IaC tools (Terraform, CloudFormation, Ansible), enhancing efficiency and accuracy.
+* Built and managed CI/CD pipelines (Jenkins, GitHub) to accelerate release cycles and improve delivery consistency.
-* Improved cloud security by implementing advanced encryption, identity access management, and enhanced monitoring, reducing security incidents.
+* Strengthened security with advanced encryption, access management, and monitoring, reducing incidents by 40% and enhancing infrastructure resilience.
-* Worked with cross-functional teams to integrate security controls and optimize networking, boosting efficiency and data protection.
-* Supported incident response by performing root cause analysis and implementing preventive measures, strengthening infrastructure resilience.

 ### Newfield Wireless | Berkeley, CA